-How To Learn Trading and Become a Professional Trader
+How to Become a Professional Trader

-A good understanding of the basics of trading provides the foundation that will support a trader's entire trading career.
-A knowledge of the basics is required before more advanced trading information can be successfully implemented.
+One of the most efficient methods for learning to trade is knowing market and trading basics.
+A solid understanding of the basics provides the foundation that will support your entire career.
+This knowledge is required before more advanced trading information can be successfully implemented.

 Stock traders need to learn how to short sell, how dividends work, and the differences between pre-market trading and trading during normal hours.
 Forex traders need to learn about pip values and daily rollover rates.

 Trading Systems and Techniques

-If it seems like it could be profitable on your own little real-world test, then continue investing some time in the method.
+If it seems it could be profitable on your own little real-world test, then continue investing some time in the method.
 If not, leave the method alone.

 The best method of learning a trading technique is to find a professional trader that will teach you their trading technique.
 Some professional traders offer websites or books highlighting their methods.
 They may also provide personal mentoring, which is the most direct approach for learning how to trade.

 It is also possible to learn a discretionary trading technique without any form of instruction.
 Self-learning is fine, but it may take longer to come up with a profitable system when compared to learning a system that is already profitable.
 Many professional traders develop their own trading methods by looking at charts, noticing certain patterns or tendencies, and then developing a system that exploits those tendencies.
-This may take months or even years of testing before the trader finds a viable method which produces profits consistently.
+This may take months or even years of testing before the trader finds a viable method that produces profits consistently.